 For Smart Vinyl, you will need to use transfer paper.
 You can buy Cricut Joy Transfer Paper, but if you already have some regular Cricut Transfer Paper, it will work just the same.

-You don’t need transfer paper for Smart Labels, though.
+You don’t need transfer paper for Smart Labels, though, and that goes for both Vinyl and Paper labels.
 They just peel off like stickers, although they are a bit harder to remove.
 You’ll need some nails for sure!
 I don’t recommend using weeding tools because the Smart Labels are very thin and can bend and tear.

 Can I Use My Current “Regular” Cricut Vinyl With Cricut Joy?

 Of course!
 The vinyl, iron-on vinyl, Infusible Ink sheets, and paper you already own will work just as well as it does with your current Cricut machine.
 You’ll just need to use a mat.

 As a rule of thumb, use the Cricut Joy Standard Mat for vinyl and Infusible Ink, and the Cricut Joy Light Grip Mat for paper, including the new Cricut Joy Adhesive Backed Deluxe Paper.

 As far as I know, yes, there will be new materials, colors, patterns, and options coming in the future.
 These Smart Materials are part of the Cricut Joy product line launch, and a lot of time and energy went into creating a collection of materials to make available immediately.

 You can expect to see new additions later this year, although I have not heard from my friends at Cricut what they will be yet.
 We’ll just be surprised together!